WOMENS FISHING CLASSIC

 Step 3: Submit all your photos into ‘Women’s Fishing Classic” on the App.

-You must share your location on the WFC smartphone app while competing so we can determine if you’re fishing inshore/offshore and within competition boundaries (Your Location information will only be accessible by InfoFish Australia).
-We respect everyone’s privacy and ensure that your fishing locations will NEVER be viewed by WFC staff/anyone else and will only ever be displayed in a heat map format)
+• You must share your location on the WFC smartphone app while competing so we can determine if you’re fishing inshore/offshore and within competition boundaries (Your Location information will only be accessible by InfoFish Australia).

-• The photo must be of the entire fish on brag mat measuring device that shows the correct total length, with fish mouth closed and to th e tip. (head to tail) With entry tag displayed clearly in bottom left hand corner.
+• The photo must be of the entire fish on brag mat (landscape), hard fishing ruler or builders measuring tape that shows the correct total length, with fish mouth closed and to the fork (except for Flathead which is to be measured to the tip of the tail).

 • You must use the original images.